dfusilier/type-director-compass/README.md

 * Compass config.rb: `require 'sane-scale'`
 * SCSS: `@import 'sane-scale';`

-With a sample configuration and type specimen:
+Or create a new project with a sample config and type specimen:

 * Terminal: `compass create project-name -r sane-scale --using sane-scale`